biojava/biojava-tutorial/structure/mmcif.md

 ## The Basics

-BioJava provides you with both a mmCIF parser and a data model that reads PDB and mmCIF files into a biological and chemically  meaningful data model (BioJava supports the [Chemical Components Dictionary](mmcif.md)).
-If you don't want to use that data model, you can still use BioJava's file parsers, and more on that later, let's start first with the most basic way of loading a protein structure.
+BioJava uses the [CIFTools-java](https://github.com/rcsb/ciftools-java) library to parse mmCIF.
+BioJava then has its own data model that reads PDB and mmCIF files into a biological and chemically  meaningful data model (BioJava supports the [Chemical Components Dictionary](mmcif.md)).
+If you don't want to use that data model, you can still use the CIFTools-java parser, please refer to its documentation.
+Let's start first with the most basic way of loading a protein structure.

 ## First Steps

-The simplest way to load a PDB file is by using the [StructureIO](http://www.biojava.org/docs/api/org/biojava/nbio/structure/StructureIO.html) class.
+The simplest way to load a PDBx/mmCIF file is by using the [StructureIO](http://www.biojava.org/docs/api/org/biojava/nbio/structure/StructureIO.html) class.

 ```java
     Structure structure = StructureIO.getStructure("4HHB");